 Bordered by the Adriatic Sea, Croatia is a diverse land.
 Perhaps it’s best known for its Dalmatian coast that attracts scores of sun and beach seekers as well as boaters.
 More than 1,000 islands are scattered off the coast, perfect for hopping from one to the other on ferries or cruise excursions.
 But Croatia is also home to medieval hilltop villages, rugged mountains and precious forests dotted with gushing waterfalls, including a number of UNESCO World Heritage Sites.
-The information below will help you discover Croatia’s authentic side.
+The Croatia Travel Tips below will help you discover Croatia’s authentic side.

-2. Zagreb-based Vinoteka Bornstein, a premier wine shop set in a 19th century vaulted cellar, sells some of Croatia’s oldest wines.
+2. Zagreb-based Vinoteka Bornstein, a premier wine shop set in a 19th-century vaulted cellar, sells some of Croatia’s oldest wines.

 3. In Zagreb, The Bacchus Jazz Bar recently reopened with a refurbished interior crammed with everything from antique gramophones to yellow rubber ducks.